-Panchayati Raj System in India
+National Panchayati Raj Day 2023: All About Panchayati Raj System in India

-Panchayats have been one of the basic features of the Indian society.
+Panchayats have been one of the basic features of Indian society.
 As we know even Mahatma Gandhi advocated for panchayats and village republics.
-Since independence, we had multiple provisions of Panchayats in India from time to time finally reaching epitome with the 73rd Constitutional Amendment Act of 1992.
+Since independence, we had multiple provisions of Panchayats in India from time to time finally reaching the epitome with the 73rd Constitutional Amendment Act of 1992.

 The Act aims to provide a three-tier system of Panchayati Raj, which consists of: